-- Lower the print resolution for your laser printer: In the Settings tab of the QuickBooks Printer Setup window, click Options.
-Then click the Graphics tab and set a smaller number of dots per inch. - If you're printing on blank paper or letterhead, do not choose to print lines around each field.
+- Lower the print resolution for your laser printer: In the Settings tab of the QuickBooks Printer Setup window, click Options and change the resolution or dpi (dots per inch). - If you're printing on blank paper or letterhead, do not choose to print lines around each field.
 In the Settings tab of the QuickBooks Printer Setup window, clear the Print Lines checkbox. - Make more computer memory (RAM) available by closing down programs you don't need.